-During the winter, the weather in Wahiba Sands desert is warm during the day and cool at night
+In the winter season, the weather in Wahiba Sands Desert is warm during the day and cool at night

-We will inform you in good time of any sales that may affect your stay.
+We will inform you in good time of any changes that may affect your stay.

 Hotline: Healthcare Questions, Theme Travel: 0900-1234 999 (€ 1,86 / Min.)